-If you are using a TK50 tape kit or a MT9 tape kit to boot your system, or are booting the standalone kernel for system management tasks, follow the instructions included with the kit.
+If you are using a TK50 tape kit to boot your system, or are booting the standalone kernel for system management tasks, follow the instructions included with the kit.
 If you are using a CDROM optical disc to boot your system, follow the instructions in the hardware manual included with the CDROM.